eclipse-che/che-dashboard/README.md

 The development server serves the dashboard-frontend and dashboard-backend on [http://localhost:8080](http://localhost:8080).

-The you may would like to watch changes and recompile them incrementally:
+You may would like to watch changes and recompile them incrementally:

 ```sh
 yarn --cwd packages/dashboard-backend build:watch